sandeep194920/BookStoreApp/README.md

 ## About this Project

-This is a Book store CRUD FrontEnd app written in Next JS that uses Redux for state management and Tailwind for styling.
+This is a bookstore CRUD FrontEnd app written in Next.js that uses Redux for state management and Tailwind for styling.
+Each book can belong to one of the genres: Fiction, Thriller, Mystery, or Love Fantasy.
+Based on the genre, the cover of the book will be displayed.

 ## To, run the development server locally: